 After much copying of CDs, and much printing and folding of inserts, and much taking-apart-and-then-putting-back-together of jewel cases, the new album is now officially available for everyone to use as a coaster/frisbee set.
-Never let it be said that I don’t share the love.
+Never let it be said that I don’t make your life more convenient in the most inconvenient way possible.
 I made a pretty hefty run today, spreading about fifty copies around town.
 There are CDs at Phog and Dr. Disc for anyone who wants to grab one, and a bunch will be going out in the mail over the next little bit as well.

 I’m not sure if people will really be into this album.
-Compared to something like CHICKEN ANGEL WOMAN, it’s kind of got a case of multiple personality disorder.
+Compared to something like CHICKEN ANGEL WOMAN it’s kind of got a case of multiple personality disorder (and it’s not as if that one was a pop album or anything).
 But I think I’m pretty happy with how it turned out, as ugly as it is in some parts.
 At least it’s honest.

 I probably could have mixed some things better if I spent more time on them.
 Then again, I’m never going to be much of a proper “producer”, and I’m never going to find the perfect mix no matter how much tweaking I do.
 I think it would be a waste of time trying to achieve sonic (or any other kind of) perfection, at least in my case.
 That’s never what I’ve been about.
 So I’ll settle for a series of imperfect mixes done in the heat of the moment, along with the usual mistakes.
 And so too will you…because I give you no choice!